Make a C-section recovery go smoother

 In the beginning, they give you cuffs to help blood flow, but your legs are probably still going to be swollen.
 I know mine were swollen, but walking definitely helped the swelling and helps make a c-section recovery go smoother.

-2. Take Your Medicine
+2. Take Your Pain Medicine

 The second time around I did, and my mobility and mood were so much better.
 I know one of your worries might be that you are breast-feeding, but the doctors are prescribing a dose that is safe.

-3. Wear your belly binder
+4. Wear your belly binder

 Another way to help make a c-section recovery go smoother is to wear your belling binder that they provided from the hospital, or you can find one here on Amazon.

 Not only that, it also helps your uterus shrink back down to it’s original size.
 My doctor also pointed out to me that wearing these helps your posture, to keep you from slouching.

-4. Take it slow
+5. Take it slow